33XD33/customcss/README.md

 I update vencord.css all the time, Take as you please.

-If you have a problem with the code or want it removed please contact me on twitter @bmbd or discord @bur_den
+If you have a problem with the code or want your code removed please contact me on twitter @bmbd or discord @bur_den

 Some things might not work if you aren't using ThemeAttributes & VencordToolbox plugins.